 The outrun – the only training session you’ll hope will go “pear-shaped”!

-If there’s one aspect of sheep work that demonstrates the joy and convenience of a working dog, it’s a good outrun.
+If there’s one aspect of sheep work that demonstrates the joy and convenience of a working dog, it’s the dog’s outrun.
 When you no longer need to walk down the field to drive your sheep to where you want them, you save your time, your temper and your legs.

 Most dogs thoroughly enjoy this part of their training, and outrun practise is often a good way to relieve the tension when training becomes more intense.